konstantinoskalyfommatos/konstantinoskalyfommatos/README.md

 # 👋 **Hi!**
-My name is Konstantinos and I love developing Software around AI products.
+I'm Konstantinos and I am an NLP Engineer.

 # 📅 Currently
 - Finishing my Master's thesis, where I propose a new method for **distilling Text Embeddings**.